Privacy Notice | Tarsus

 Providing, Customizing and Improving the Services

-• Providing you with the products, services or information you request.
+• Providing you with the Services or other products, services, or information you request.

 • Meeting or fulfilling the reason you provided the information to us.

-• Improving the Services, including testing, research, internal analytics and product development.
+• Improving the Services, including testing, research, internal analytics, and developing new products or services.

-• Personalizing the Services, website content and communications based on your preferences.
+• Personalizing the Services, and communications based on your preferences.

-• Carrying out other business purposes stated when collecting your Personal Data or as otherwise set forth in applicable data privacy laws, such as the California Consumer Privacy Act (the “CCPA“).
+• Carrying out other business purposes stated when collecting your Personal Data or as otherwise set forth in applicable data privacy laws, such as the California Consumer Privacy Act, as amended by the California Privacy Rights Act (the “CCPA”).

 Marketing the Services